 - Easy: Transfer info with the click of a button

 - Accurate: Correctly fill in data fields

 - Reduces amount of documents needing to be submitted to our office.

 For more information on how to transfer your tax information onto your FAFSA please visit studentaid.ed.gov/sa/resources/irs-drt-text

 IRS Tax Transcript

-If our office is required to verify information from a tax return used to complete the FAFSA and you cannot use IRS Data Retrieval, you can request a return or account transcript using Get Transcript at irs.gov/Individuals/Get-Transcript
+If our office is required to verify information from a tax return used to complete the FAFSA and you cannot use IRS Data Retrieval, you can request a return transcript using Get Transcript at irs.gov/Individuals/Get-Transcript

 For more information on IRS Tax Transcript availability dates, please visit the tax transcript chart